 Carbon offsetting with your airline

-Among the airlines which are doing good things with carbon offsets are Qantas whose Future Planet scheme claims to be the largest airline offsetter.
-Their projects uses a mix of reforestation, forest protection and renewable energy projects – plus they offset their own staff travel.
-Other verified schemes include Air Canada’s work with Less Emissions, Brussels Airlines with CO2 Logic, KLM’s CO2ZERO and Austrian Airlines with Carbon Austria.
+Among the airlines doing good things with carbon offsets are Qantas, whose Future Planet scheme claims to be the largest airline offsetter.
+They offset their own staff travel and offer frequent flyer points to passengers buying offsets.
+Other verified schemes include Air Canada’s with Less Emissions, KLM’s CO2ZERO and Austrian Airlines with Climate Austria.

 Down the other end of the spectrum is Ryanair (why am I not surprised?), who recently started a carbon offset scheme which costs £1 for a flight from London to Oslo.
 There’s no accreditation and they say the funds will be “distributed annually to environmental charities and NGOs as selected by our people”.
 Can’t say that hugely fills me with confidence!